Graduate Catalog 2017-2018

 Up one level

-Program Coordinator: Professor David Traboulay
+Program Coordinator: Associate Professor Ismael Garcia Colon

 The program is designed to provide students who have attained the bachelor’s degree the opportunity to study modern Western society, culture, and thought through an intensive interdisciplinary examination of their origins and through comparison with other societies and cultures.
 The curriculum provides students with an integrated, sequential exploration of central works and topics in the liberal arts.
 The major focus is on the social sciences and humanities with attention paid to the development and impact of scientific thought and technological developments.
 There are seven required courses, two electives, and a master’s essay.